-This installment of Icicle’s new features covers some high-level enhancements to Icicle’s platform as well as some specific ones for smoother operations.
-First, we’ll take a look at Icicle’s growing Big Data development with the introduction of Trending.
+This installment of Icicle’s new features covers some high-level enhancements to Icicle’s platform as well as some specific ones for smoother operations and warehouse management.
+First, we’ll take a look at Icicle’s growing Big Data development with the introduction of Data Trending.
 We’ve also made improvements to the Inventory Transactions Interface, procurement and receiving features, and GS1 barcode generation.

 When was it released?
 March 25, 2018

 What does it do?
 At Icicle, we’re always working on new ways for you to benefit from all the data you have to compile for regulatory purposes.
 With the new Trending feature, you can now select various metrics for sales, production, quality control checks, lab tests and incidents and generate user-friendly graphs and tables to display the data so you can leverage that information to improve your operations and make your programs more effective.

 Through a variety of different ways, with Trending, you can see what your sales data or production rates look like over time (for example, how much of X product did you make this month compared to last month?
 How much did you sell?), monitor quality controls and lab tests at a higher level, and do other things like view your customer complaint counts during a specific period of time.
 Not only is this data helpful for management and executive oversight, it is also essential for audits.